MeesamGardezi/cm1040-final/wireframes/wireframe_changes.md

 **Made it interactive:**
 - Added proper buttons that look clickable
 - Timeline now has actual visual elements instead of just text
-- Mobile has hamburger menu and bottom navigation like real apps

 **Better organization:**
 - Used CSS Grid instead of basic flexbox